Sage Bambino Plus Review

 The classic isn’t for everyone, it’s definitely not as user friendly and as beginner friendly as the Bambino.

-However, for anyone who sees themselves as a home barista, and is focused on being able to pull the extremely best quality shots possible, and doesn’t mind doing a bit of modding, at the same RRP the Classic might be a better match.
+But, for anyone who sees themselves as a home barista, and is focused on being able to pull the extremely best quality shots possible, and doesn’t mind doing a bit of modding, at the same RRP the Classic might be a better match.

 Full Sage Bambino Plus Review